nitins17/predicting-sensor-timeouts-home-automation/README.md

-# Setting dynamic timeouts for sensors for home automation using Machine Learning
+# dynamic sensors timeouts for home automation using Machine Learning
 Built as a capstone project.